 e) Food and accomodation for the person mentioned in d) - by law about 200 USD/night for accomodation and about 70 USD/day for food, subjected that the person has stayed in hotels.
 (Also to be paid to a person returning the car for free).

 f) Very possible a one-way airplane ticket Kirkenes-Oslo/Stockholm for the person mentioned in d).

-In addition add 4-5 night's stay at absolutely minimum 150 USD/night and food needed during the travel (and remember that even a hot-dog and a bottle/box of Cola in this area means 10 USD!) almost 3 years ago
+In addition add 4-5 night's stay at absolutely minimum 150 USD/night and food needed during the travel (and remember that even a hot-dog and a bottle/box of Cola in this area means 10 USD!) over 5 years ago